 Senior Citizens Saving Scheme (SCSS):

-A five (V) year savings scheme specifically available for senior citizens in India.
-A high safe investment cum savings scheme that provides interest over 7.5%.
+A five (V) year savings scheme is specifically available for senior citizens in India.
+A highly safe investment cum savings scheme that provides interest over 7.5%.
 It is a 5 years scheme for those individuals aged 60 years and more, the savings scheme can be extended every 3 years once upon request.

-Investment or savings up of retirement cash in SCSS can provide better returns with optimum savings to the senior citizens.
+Investment or savings up of retirement cash in SCSS can provide better returns with optimum savings to senior citizens.
 It also provides a deduction u/s 80C up to the limit of Rs.1,50,000.
 Additionally, senior citizens can claim a deduction of Rs.
 50,000 u/s 80TTB.
 An investment cum savings of a maximum of Rs.
 15 lakh is allowed and the option to open several accounts is allowed.
 A relatively flexible form of savings specifically designed for the senior citizens of India.
-It is well designed and highly suggested for those with spare cash to save.
+It is well-designed and highly suggested for those with spare cash to save.

 Mutual Fund Investing:

 Investment in Mutual funds is subject to market risk.
 They are Equity and debt investment asset managed by professional investors whilst providing service to the investors (not interested to invest directly into equity on their own).
 The returns generated are purely based on market conditions and asset allocation.
 Mutual fund investments are for those investors who do not possess the required expertise to invest on their own.

 Although, they are relatively safer than direct equity investment.
 If interested to invest, one should stick with the same mutual fund for a considerable time span to gain actual wealth.
 A systematic investment plan (SIP), is an investment vehicle offered by Mutual funds.
 It is to invest in the fund at periodic intervals.
 A well-diversified asset can provide better returns over time and consistency in SIP.